revbayes/revbayes.github.io/tutorials/brownian/index.md

 The next part of the substitution process is the rate variation among sites.
-We will model this using the commonly applied 4 discrete gamma categories which only have a single parameter ‘alpha‘.
-Let us specify the rate of ‘alpha‘ to 0.05 (thus the mean will be 20.0).
+We will model this using the commonly applied 4 discrete gamma categories which only have a single parameter `alpha`.
+Let us specify the rate of `alpha` to 0.05 (thus the mean will be 20.0).

     alpha_prior <- 0.05

-Then create a stochastic node called ‘alpha‘ with an exponential prior:
+Then create a stochastic node called `alpha` with an exponential prior:

     alpha ~ dnExponential(alpha_prior)

-Initialize the ‘gamma_rates‘ deterministic node vector using the ‘fnDiscretizeGamma()‘ function with ‘4‘ bins:
+Initialize the `gamma_rates` deterministic node vector using the `fnDiscretizeGamma()` function with `4` bins:

     gamma_rates := fnDiscretizeGamma( alpha, alpha, 4 )

-The random variable that controls the rate variation is the stochastic node ‘alpha‘.
+The random variable that controls the rate variation is the stochastic node `alpha`.
 We will apply a simple scale move to this parameter.

     moves[++mvi] = mvScale(alpha, weight=2.0)